sedona-cms/blocks-meta-loader/README.md

 May be used for component libraries that may be used in admin UI Sedona CMS.

+## General

+The meta information of the block is not necessary to specifically describe.
+It will be automatically received when parsing the component file.
+But it can be supplemented in a custom section in vue file or in a separate json file.
 ## Example

 will be soon